Seasonal Missionaries & Workamping

 What type of personalities are we looking for?

 We are seeking folks who love to serve others.
 This isn't a place where it's easy to "count the hours" of service.
 We have some weeks where we work long hours.
 If we don't have any groups, we work far fewer hours.
-We work best with those workampers who have a kind, Jesus-centered demeanor, are gentle, teachable, and willing to serve.
+We work best with those who have a kind, Jesus-centered demeanor, are gentle, teachable, and willing to serve.
 We hope to partner with those who want to make a difference in the lives of others.
 All our staff have learned to be very flexible - as mission work requires this flexibility.
-To be frank, our mission is not one where we can "count hours" very easily, as our schedule is very sporadic.
+We will work with our seasonal staff to determine their general schedule.

 What about the pay?

 We will discuss pay privately with each applicant.
 Some are able to volunteer.
 We truly appreciate that, as it helps us put more money into the community.
 Others do need pay.
 We will talk through this depending on the time commitment each person is willing to make.